degrado-lab/cathcover/README.md

 $ python cathcover/cathcover.py mypdb.pdb $HOME/CATHdb/CATHdb
 ```

 The script will run and return the number of CATH structures required to greedily cover the PDB file of interest at a 5-Angstrom CA-CA distance threshold.
 By default, these are printed to the display, although the `-o`, or `--outfile`, argument may be used to specify an output file for this information.
 The `-d`, or `--distance`, argument may be used to adjust the per-cover distance threshold from a default of 5 Angstroms, and the `-c`, or `--coverage`, argument may be used to adjust the proportion of residues that must be covered from a default of 0.8.
 The `-t`, or `--tempfile`, argument specifies the temporary directory in which Foldseek files will be output, with `/tmp` as the default.
+Lastly, the `-p`, or `--pse-outfile`, argument allows one to output a PSE file with the aligned structures of the covering CATH domains shown alongside the query protein and the matching residues colored in the same color.
+This option requires PyMOL to be in the environment.